kathadin/icelandic sheepskin naturally tanned

 Photo: Karis Joy Photography, Brookville, Indiana.

-When I began my journey into hide tanning, it was difficult to find a tried and true, somewhat consistent method laid out step by step.
+When I began my journey into hide tanning nearly a decade ago, it was difficult to find a tried and true, somewhat consistent method laid out step by step.
 I had to research, experiment, and try and try again to find my own way into this craft.
-As I shared online my journey, others wanted to learn as well, and this is how I became (unintentionally) a teacher of this craft.
-I am always a student, and always learning.
-There are many other folks that have been tanning longer than I have.
-I am here to simply share one way of preserving hides, and I encourage everyone to keep learning, ask questions, and experiment on your own.
+As I shared online my journey, others wanted to learn as well, and this is how I became a teacher of this craft.
+I am always a student and always learning.

 The process of tanning sheepskins is nothing short of magical.
 Knowing I am honoring an animal in such a beautiful way is a privilege as a farmer and shepherdess.
 When the meat is long consumed, and the bones are returned to the earth, the sheepskin will remain for many years to come.

 Uses for sheepskins: Wool is incredible.
 Let’s start there.
 It promotes circulation, which is why it works great for chair pads, wheelchair seats, car cushions, and even pet beds.
-I have one that goes with me in my truck as a seat cushion.
-I can grab and put on a tractor seat, my ATV, skid steer etc. At home, I sit on them on the couch.
 They add warmth and depth to a room as decor.
 They can be a mattress, crib, or camping pad.
 They are hypoallergenic, and are not flammable.
 Wool is springy and will not break down like typical cushions will.
-I could go on and on, but I will stop here.
-Each sheepskin will be posted for sale with suggestions on use, but the choice and options are endless and for you to choose.

 THE METHODS I TEACH IN MY BOOK, ONLINE CLASS AND WORKSHOP CAN BE USED FOR OTHER SPECIES, SUCH AS DEER, GOAT, RABBIT, ETC.